 When this award was established, SSSP described its purpose as follows:

 - The organization selected for this recognition should have a history of challenging social inequalities, promoting social change, and/or working toward the empowerment of marginalized peoples.
 Its work must demonstrate sensitivity to and respect for cultural diversity.

-- Preference is given to small, local agencies in the Philadelphia area rather than large organizations or chapters of nationally-based organizations.
+- Preference is given to small, local agencies in the New York area rather than large organizations or chapters of nationally-based organizations.
 The main criterion is the extent to which the organization reaches out to the disadvantaged in the community and uses innovative means for dealing with local social conditions.

 Review the list of the past winners of the Thomas C. Hood Social Action Award.